 Map of De Panne

-Bikers ride under a large, arching metal structure, with colorful buildings and trees in the background.
+Three cyclists ride under a modern archway in De Panne, with contemporary buildings and greenery in the background.

 Modern beachfront living in De Panne, Belgium.
 This wide promenade offers space for strolls, leisure, and views of the North Sea.